WWEV-FM

 WWEV-FM (91.5 MHz) is a non-commercial Christian radio station licensed to Cumming, Georgia, and serving the Northeast Atlanta metropolitan area.
-It is owned by War Hill Christian Fellowship, Inc. and calls itself Victory 91.5.
+It is owned by RLN Global, Inc. and calls itself Victory 91.5.
 The station has a contemporary Christian format with some Christian talk and teaching programs.
 WWEV-FM funds its operations by asking for listener donations and holding periodic fundraising drives on the air.

 The Victory 91.5 studios and offices are on Sawnee Drive in Cumming.
 The transmitter is off Tower Road on Sawnee Mountain.